Mercedes-Benz G-Class: G 43 AMG (1997–1998)

+Ten G 43 AMG were produced for the Japanese market.

 G 63 AMG V12 (2002)

-The G 63 AMG V12 was a very limited production run with only five units built in 2002.
+The G 63 AMG V12 was a very limited production run with reportedly five units built between 2001 and 2003.
 It was the first G-Class with a V12 engine before Mercedes-AMG officially introduced the more powerful G 65 AMG.
-The engine produced 326 kW and propelled the G 63 AMG to 100 km/h in 6.5 seconds.
+The engine produced 326 kW and propelled the G 63 AMG V12 to 100 km/h in 6.5 seconds.
+The retail price was € 189,329.
+Neither Mercedes-Benz nor AMG publicised the G 63 AMG V12: no sales brochures, advertisements, or exhibitions.
+Instead, the prospective buyers were selected from the AMG customer base and invited to purchase one.
+One of the five units was recently sold for $ 398,750 USD at the R.M.
+Sotheby's auction.

-G 55 AMG (2002–2003) and G 55 AMG Kompressor (2004–2012)
+G 55 AMG (2002–2004) and G 55 AMG Kompressor (2004–2012)

 Citing the sales success of the G 500 in the United States and the absorption of AMG into DaimlerChrysler AG, Mercedes-Benz began to expand the AMG versions to several models, including the G-Class.
 To coincide with the official launch of the G-Class in the United States, Mercedes-Benz introduced the 55 AMG along with the G 500 in 2001 for the 2002 model year.
 The G 55 AMG visually did not differ from the G 500 other than side exhaust pipes, wider tyres, AMG five-spoke wheels, chrome tip at bottom of front bumper, and AMG lettering in the rear.
 The G 55 AMG became the favourite of celebrities and the wealthy.